-To address a growing demand for bicycle, pedestrian and Personal Transportation Vehicles (i.e., golf carts) infrastructure, Fayette County and its municipalities will prepare a Master Path Plan in 2017/2018.
-This planning study will identify path, sidewalk and bike lane needs; prioritize projects; and help establish consistency in operations, permitting and maintenance among the local governments.
+To address a growing demand for bicycle, pedestrian and Personal Transportation Vehicles (i.e., golf carts) infrastructure, Fayette County and its municipalities prepared a Master Path Plan in 2019.
+This document, along with the Comprehensive Transportation Plan, identifies path, sidewalk and bike lane needs; prioritizes projects; and helps establish consistency in operations, permitting and maintenance among the local governments.